Security & Privacy

 6. Send the password separately - in a text message, a separate email, or via your shared communication platform

 Never include the password in the same email as the attachment.
 If the email is forwarded or the inbox is accessed by someone else, both the file and the password travel together.
+If a clause needs a last-minute fix after the PDF is exported, the guide to editing a PDF without Adobe Acrobat covers making that change without re-exporting from the source document.

 After signing: compress and archive